duke-libraries/duke-libraries.github.io/_posts/2017-12-13-hyrax-shibboleth.md

 If you just want to use `eppn` as the uid, then write `uid_field: "eppn"`, which is also the omniauth-shibboleth default.
 The `name_field` mapping to `displayName` is the default for omniauth-shibboleth, but we'll be explicit here.

-### The Controller

-Now we need to implement the `shibboleth` action in `OmniauthCallbacksController`.
-This is the bit that uses the authentication information from Shibboleth to sign in with Devise.

-We can generate the controller in the usual way with the Devise generator `rails generate devise:controllers users`.
-At the moment we only care about `OmniauthCallbacksController`; you may discard the other generated controllers as you see fit.

-After adding the new action, here's our updated controller:

-{% highlight ruby %}
-# app/controllers/users/omniauth_callbacks_controller.rb

-class Users::OmniauthCallbacksController < Devise::OmniauthCallbacksController

-  def shibboleth
-    # We have to implement this class method in our User model, below.
-    user = resource_class.from_omniauth(request.env["omniauth.auth"])
-    set_flash_message :notice, :success, kind: "Duke"
-    sign_in_and_redirect user
-  end

-end
-{% endhighlight %}

-In order to route requests properly to our new controller, we need to update our routes config:

-{% highlight ruby %}
-# config/routes.rb

-devise_for :users, controllers: { omniauth_callbacks: "users/omniauth_callbacks" }
-{% endhighlight %}

 ### The Model

 In our `User` model we first need to activate the Devise omniauth module and specify the omniauth provider: